ITSPmagazine chats with Demetrios Lazarikos (Laz), InfoSec Strategist and Founder of BlueLava.

 •Breakthroughs - Can cyber risk be quantified in financial terms?

 For the second year in a row, a comprehensive survey was conducted with the 300,000 members of the LinkedIn Information Security Community on the state of cloud security.
 This year’s survey results delve into many issues including: Are attitudes towards perceived security risks changing?
 Are organizations migrating to the cloud at the pace they suspected they would?
 How are technologies helping or hindering cloud adoption?... and more.

-Join Holger Schulze, Founder of the LinkedIn Information Security Community, Ram Krishnan, Chief Product Officer at CloudPassage, and Mitch Bishop, CMO for CloudPassage on this informative web seminar to:
+Join Holger Schulze, Founder of the LinkedIn Information Security Community and Ram Krishnan, Chief Product Officer at CloudPassage on this informative web seminar to:

 • Learn how your peers’ strategies for securing cloud infrastructure have evolved in the last year

 • Gain valuable insights on how your organization compares to others in the industry

 • Find out what the top trends and priorities are for cloud security in 2016 and beyond

 With the concept of the traditional datacenter boundary blurring across hosting providers, cloud services and other areas of the new enterprise, discovery and protection of critical assets has emerged as a challenge to Infosec professionals in all industries.
 Join (ISC)2 and McAfee on August 14, 2014 at 1:00PM Eastern as we explore strategies and tactics for gaining the insights and counter-measures you need to ensure your farthest flung assets are meeting your security requirements, no matter where they may be.Read more >